Priesemann-Group/covid19_inference/docs/doc/debugging.rst

                 val[...] += 2 * np.random.rand(*val.shape) - 1
             print(RV.logp(mean))

-This code could potentially change in newer versions of PyMC3 (this is tested in 3.8).
+This code could potentially change in newer versions of Pymc (this is tested in 3.8).
-Read the source code, to know which random jitter PyMC3 currently adds at beginning.
+Read the source code, to know which random jitter Pymc currently adds at beginning.

 Nans occur during sampling
 ^^^^^^^^^^^^^^^^^^^^^^^^^^